sbw986/WB_Program_Generator/README.md

 # WB Program Generator #

 This script generates a program that can be used on a K&S 8028 wire bonder for automated bonding.
-The script also generates a wire bonding diagram.
+The script also generates and saves a wire bonding diagram.

 ### MODULES ###

-Required: csv, tkinter, numpy
+Required: csv, tkinter, numpy, subprocess

 Optional: xml.etree, operator - Needed for csv conversion scripts